311 or 980-314-3867

 If your trailer longer than 16 feet, you must use the Foxhole Landfill.

 The for fee C&D and Bulky waste is based upon how much material that you deliver.

 What is considered C&D waste?
 Items such as dimensional lumber, plywood, brick, block, carpet and padding, shingles, windows, doors, fiberglass bath fixtures, tile, ceramic etc. that come from the construction or tear down of a structure.

 What is considered Bulky Waste?
 Items such as furniture, mattresses, box springs, lamps, large pieces of Styrofoam, cloth, etc. that may come from the inside of a structure and is not on the accepted recycling list.

-*Drywall, dirt, and concrete are accepted Monday-Friday at the Foxhole Landfill only. **If shingles are brought in to any drop off center, they can make up no more than 50% of the materials being disposed of.
+*Drywall and concrete are accepted Monday-Friday at the Foxhole Landfill only for reduced fees. **If shingles are brought in to any drop off center, they can make up no more than 50% of the materials being disposed of.
 If the shingles are more than 50% of the load, they must be taken Monday-Friday to the Foxhole Landfill for disposal.

 ***Small loads of dirt will only be received from residential sources at the Foxhole landfill only.
 The loads will be charged at the same rate as yard waste and limited to pick-up size and trailers.